-A U.S. Holder may make an election to include in gross income all interest that accrues on any Note (including stated interest, original issue discount or de minimis original issue discount, and unstated interest as adjusted by any amortisable bond premium) in accordance with a constant-yield method based on the compounding of interest (a "constant-yield election").
+A U.S. Holder may make an election to include in gross income all interest that accrues on any Note (including stated interest, original issue discount or de minimis original issue discount as adjusted by any amortisable bond premium) in accordance with a constant-yield method based on the compounding of interest (a "constant-yield election").